lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

   + breaks between every 4-6 questions (or shading alternate items)
   + in a sense, inviting and "easy on the eye"

-Pershing and Pershing [-@pershing_ineffective_2001] reviewed 50 *reactionnaires* that were used by training evaluators at a "prestigious medical school."
+Pershing and Pershing [-@pershing_ineffective_2001] reviewed 50 *reactionnaires* (i.e., like "questionnaires" specifically intended to collect reactions) that were used by training evaluators at a "prestigious medical school."
 Their purpose was to determine the degree to which the survey design adhered to the recommendations.
 The results suggested that:

 * 72% did not include an introductory statement; an additional 16% were "minimal"
 * 78% had no closing statement